lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/Healthcheck.md

 	([HealthCheck.Payload](#)) Empty payloads imply a connect-only health check.

 - **receive**</br>
-	([HealthCheck.Payload](#)) When checking the response, ¡°fuzzy¡± matching is performed such that each binary block must be found, and in the order specified, but not necessarily contiguous.
+	([HealthCheck.Payload](#)) When checking the response, â€œfuzzyâ€ matching is performed such that each binary block must be found, and in the order specified, but not necessarily contiguous.

 ### HealthCheck.RedisHealthCheck
 [HealthCheck.RedisHealthCheck proto]()